 Why Would You Use an Installment Loan?

-The reason you would use an installment loan depends on why you get the loan in the first place.
+The reason you would use a deferred payment loan depends on why you get the loan in the first place.
 For example, if you get a house, then chances are you can’t pay for it outright.
 That’s why you’ll pay a set amount each month for the next thirty years.

 On the other hand, you might need $1,000 to pay for some bills before you receive your next paycheck.
 In this case, you might be able to afford to pay for the loan outright a week from when you take it out.
 Anytime you need a loan and can’t pay it back outright and need to make multiple repayments over a set period of time, you’re getting an installment loan.